 The regarded datasets all demonstrate one prominent analogy, namely the cross-sectional data measurements are on a state-level.
 This analogy within corruption data provides the imperative problem by which the data are not applicable to a data-analysis of the ANST approach.
 ANST cannot be tested by a comparative analysis which looks at the explanatory factors of corruption between countries.
 To explain this we need to once again move in on the working definition of this thesis: ‘corruption is the use of public power for private gain in an exchange relation between two or more actors.’
 First of all, the prominent new understandings of corruption provided by ANST is its emphasis on exchange relations between different types of (individual) actors, by which successful cooperation between actors leads to corruptive behavior.
 However, states do not act corruptively, people do.
-The hypotheses (chapter 3) and explanatory factors of corruption that follow the model also illustrate this by focusing on a individual level, not on a state-level.
+The hypotheses (chapter 3) and explanatory factors of corruption that follow the model also illustrate this by focusing on an individual level, not on a state-level.
 Nevertheless, the corruption datasets do not differentiate between (individual) actors.
 Another significant aspect that follows the working definition is its emphasis on the exchange relations between these (individual) actors, meaning their social networks.
-The social interactions that demonstrate the exchange relations between actors cannot be analyzed using state-level data.
+The social interactions that are a result of the ‘relational’ aspect added by the exchange relations between actors cannot be analyzed using state-level data.

 To illustrate the antinomy between these two aspects of the ANST approach and the corruption data I refer to the income hypothesis (paragraph 3.3.1.) as an example: Following the overall discussion in corruption literature, scholars argue that higher incomes lead to lower level of corruption because people will have more means to control and monitor bureaucrats and politicians and will be more satisfied with their living standards.
 In general, this has been analyzed by using income (commonly GDP) data measured on a state-level.
-Following the ANST approach, corruption is a exchange relations consisting of two or more actors.
+Following the ANST approach, corruption is an exchange relations consisting of two or more actors.
 This means that the behavior of individual actors is more important than formerly assumed by the literature.
-Also, corruption can only be the result of social interaction between (at least) two actors, which the influence of a higher level of income is not as ‘straight-forward’ as formerly assumed by the literature.
-As the current corruption datasets are the result of such assumptions of previous corruption literature, it is not inconceivable that corruption datasets cannot yet facilitate an analysis to test the new framework of the ANST approach.
+Also, corruption (either bureaucratic or political corruption or a combination of both) can only be the result of social interaction between (at least) two actors by which the influence of a higher level of income is not as ‘straight-forward’ as formerly assumed by the literature.
+As the current corruption datasets are the result of assumptions of previous corruption literature, it is not inconceivable that corruption datasets cannot yet facilitate an analysis to test the new framework of the ANST approach.